Ctt011/CuisineCritique/README.md

 The missingness of `average_rating` is likely dependent on `minutes` but less so on `n_steps`.
 These findings suggest that preparation time might influence user behavior around rating submissions.
 Further exploration could involve additional columns or external data sources to understand the data-generating process.

 ---
+## Hypothesis Testing

+- **Null Hypothesis (H₀):** The mean rating of Greek recipes is the same as the overall mean rating of all recipes.
+Any observed difference in mean ratings is due to random chance.
+- **Alternative Hypothesis (H₁):** The mean rating of Greek recipes is higher than the overall mean rating of all recipes.

+## Test Statistic
+- The test statistic used is the difference in means between Greek recipes' ratings and the overall mean rating.
+- **Observed Statistic:** 0.0996
+- **P-value:** 0.0

+---
+The permutation test was conducted with 1,000 permutations
+<iframe
+  src="assets/greek_cuisine_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+---
+### Conclusion
+Given the p-value is effectively 0.0 (less than a typical significance level of 0.05):
+- **Conclusion:** We reject the null hypothesis and conclude that Greek recipes have significantly higher ratings than the overall average at the chosen significance level.

+---
 ## Framing a Prediction Problem

 **Prediction Problem**: